-For the period 2023-2025, the Agency will still be a top player in ensuring the right framework for the data and information exchange related to assets and services (including ticketing data), based on linked data, universal data identifiers and more and better data exchanged between operators and customers.
+For the period 2024-2026, the Agency will still be a top player in ensuring the right framework for the data and information exchange related to assets and services (including ticketing data), based on linked data, universal data identifiers and more and better data exchanged between operators and customers.
 This will ensure a seamless exchange of data with other modes of transport, thus allowing the customers to benefit from a comprehensive logistics chain or the mobility-as-a-service, respectively.
 In addition, the Agency has triggered its path to convert the EU Railway Registers in building blocks within the European Common Mobility Data Space (item 71).
-In 2020-2022, the Agency transformed and linked together the Register of EU railway infrastructure (RINF) dataset and the European Type of Vehicle (ERATV partly) dataset into a Knowledge graph (~26 million triples), making this data interoperable, findable, and providing semantically enriched machine and human query services.
-The Agency has followed the Directive 2019/1024 on open data, the EU data strategy, the Data Act -FAIR principles, the principle of technology neutrality- and the EU policy on reference data.

 Moreover, the Agency is a publisher in the open data portal, with 13 datasets published.
-The data and digitalization roadmap 2021-2024 proposes to add gradually new datasets (in-house data) to this knowledge graph as well as links to external datasets to facilitate multimodal data exchange.
-Currently, the Agency is developing the strategic direction for linked data in relation to RINF under strategic statement 8, while exploring the mainstreaming of this approach to other registers and databases.
+Currently, the Agency is developing the strategic direction for linked data under strategic statement 8, while exploring the mainstreaming of this approach to other registers and databases.
 Once moved from a strategic development concept to a mainstreamed approach, this stream of work will be covered under strategic statement 2 and 3.
 In addition, the TAF TSI will provide the data communication requirements for the transparent and efficient traffic management and train operations system of the future including also (i) first and last mile logistic segments involving intermodal actors (operators, terminals) and (ii) linkage to other modes of transport (road, waterborne).
 This will also contain the enhanced simple and smart tracking of trains, wagons and consignments.
 The same TSI will also include additional requirements for the setting up of LaaS starting from consignment order (intermodal compliant), train operation preparation and ending in well-predicted / efficient delivery of trains, wagons and consignments to the business partners.